Language

 Conflict Mineral Management Policy

-• The Company promises to not directly or indirectly purchase conflict minerals that directly or indirectly finance armed conflict groups.
+• Refrain from directly or indirectly purchasing conflict minerals that finance or benefit armed groups.

-• The company should allow to purchase the certified minerals from the Democratic Republic of the Congo and adjoining countries.
+• Permit sourcing qualified, conflict-free minerals from the Democratic Republic of the Congo and its adjoining countries.

-• Suppliers shall impose the same conflict mineral management requirements on their upstream suppliers.
+• Require suppliers to apply the same conflict-minerals management requirements on their upstream suppliers.

 Conflict Mineral Management Practices

-• Use the list of conformant smelters provided on the RMI website.
-If a smelter is not on the list, request for a response plan from the supplier.
+• Follow customer requirements and the list of conformant smelters provided on the RMI website for identification.
+If a non-compliant smelter is identified, the supplier will be required to provide a response plan.

-• Require suppliers to impose the same conflict mineral management on their upstream suppliers.
+• Require suppliers to proposed the same conflict mineral management on their upstream suppliers.

-• Require suppliers to sign a Declaration of Conflict-Free Minerals.
+• Zhen Ding requires suppliers to sign a Declaration of Conflict-Free Minerals.

 Previous